DecisionsDev/odm-docker-kubernetes/gcloud/README-bck.md

 ## Troubleshooting

-* If your microservice instance is not running properly, you may check the logs using
+* If your microservice instances are not running properly, you may check the logs using
 	* `kubectl logs <your-pod-name>`
 * To delete a microservice
 	* `kubectl delete -f manifests/<microservice-yaml-file>`